 The High Court in London was awash with Hollywood money.
 Hollywood billionaires like Steven Spielberg, people to whom money is everything, pumped in $13 million dollars to that courtroom.
 Unsurprisingly the British Judge, trying his first action, found after a three-month hearing that yes, Lipstadt had libelled Irving in five or six claims, but he perversely allowed that her “Holocaust denier” claim was true.
 How her friends crowed.

 To Mr Irving money is meaningless; they could, and did, take everything he had, including his Mayfair apartment of 38 years, leaving him homeless and even without his archives, illegally taken away.
 That “denial” libel is still parrotted around now, although for ten years Mr Irving has conducted an annual tour to SS sites in Poland and Latvia, where the real Holocaust occurred (not at their phoney “Disneyland” site Auschwitz).

 Yes, how they crowed.
 That was their mistake: he resumed his campaign.
 Baffled, Lipstadt has actually complained that Mr Irving is back again, writing, speaking, and publishing books.

-So: they have been trumped.
-The enemies are losing the battle.
+So: the enemies have been trumped.
+They are losing the battle.
 They have found they cannot defeat Real History.
 It is a real, living, organism.

 In a lifetime of writing after thirty books, Mr Irving has come full circle, and the truth at last is glistening through the slime and lies.
+He knows the real reason why Deborah Lipstadt did not enter the witness box.
 “I’m not finished,” he says.
 “Volume Three is still to come,” he said referring to his biography of Churchill, published since 1987, his most sensational volume yet.
 Volumes One and Two of Churchill’s War have already appeared.